Syerram/twilio_load/README.md

 Total time:           2.15083s
 Time per request:     10.691935ms
 -----------------------------------
 Total recv:           1000
 Total sent            1000
 Approx cost:          $15.00

 ```

 ###Config INI
-Contains information such as account token, load factors
+Contains information such as account token, load factors.
+Check ini files for more documentation.

 ###Data INI
 Contains data that needs to be sent to the endpoint.
+Check ini files for more documentation.

+###Tests
+To run tests, make a copy of the sample ini files and then adjust values.
+Then run `go test -v`

 ###TODO
 - Remove the data ini file and instead choose a simple file format (txt) by having each line as a json data row.
 We can then distribute data across the requests
-- Expand unit tests to cover edge cases